WWE Raw Results (7/10): Keller’s report on Rollins vs. Dominik rematch, Drew & Riddle vs. Imperium, Ricochet-Logan Paul face-to-face, Cody message for Brock

 (Keller’s Analysis: A good match and a big win for Stark, even with help.
 It sends the message to fans that Stark is being promoted as a high level wrestler.)

+Did you know that PWTorch VIP membership gives you access to an ad-free version of this website (mobile and desktop versions), an unmatched 35 year library of insider wrestling content in newsletter article and podcast formats, dozens of new VIP-exclusive podcasts throughout the month (that are easily compatible with Apple Podcasts App, Apple Car Play, and many other popular podcast apps), and more benefits.
+Check out details and sign up HERE.

 -Backstage, Sami and KO were talking strategy with Seth.
-KO said should go out there and punch cases and smash heads and break noses and make sure at the end of it, they walk out the winners and they don’t.
+KO said they should go out there and punch faces and smash heads and break noses and make sure at the end of it, they walk out the winners and their opponents don’t walk out at all.
 Everyone seemed happy about that plan.

 -A clip aired of Shayna Baszler attacking Ronda Rousey and then the promo exchange and brawl last week between them.